New York State Law

 collected if any order of restitution or reparation, fine, mandatory

-surcharge, sex offender registration fee, DNA databank fee or crime
+surcharge, sex offender registration fee, DNA databank fee, crime victim

 * 5. When a person who is convicted of a crime or violation and